nickreserved/yt2mkv_chapters/README.md

 Just run `youtube-dl <YouTubeURL>` and the video will be downloaded locally.

-## How to download video from YouTube
+## How to download video chapters from YouTube

 You cannot download just chapters from YouTube.
 But you can download a JSON file which contains the chapters.